bioinfo-pf-curie/biogitflow/hotfix-mode-technical.inc.rst

    The CHANGELOG file provides a simple history of the different versions of the |soft|.
 The version numbers are listed by decreasing order.

-   - A version number is added in the CHANGELOG using the following naming convention: **version-x.y.z**.
+   - A version number is added in the CHANGELOG using the following naming convention: **version-x.y.z**:

+     - The **z** number is incremented for BUG FIXES of modifications which are not visible by the end-user

+     - The **x.y** numbers are incremented for major modifications considered as SIGNIFICANT USER-VISIBLE CHANGES

    - Comments are added in the CHANGELOG to describe the most relevant functionalities added to the new release.